Overall Objectives

 Next Programme Date

-The next programme is taking place 31 March – 2 April 2025.
-It is a residential three-day programme, in the Blackfriars area of central London (hotel accommodation provided).
+The next programme is taking place 2-4 December 2025.
+It is a residential three-day programme, in London (hotel accommodation provided).

 This programme is also available to commissions for a group booking for your workforce (min 20 people).
 Dates and location can be set to suit your needs.
 Please email us to arrange a call to discuss.